 This is not an official public holiday in Spain, but many retail businesses and restaurants may be particularly busy right before or on this day.
 Mothers’ Day in Spain is now largely promoted by many businesses including florista (florist), card companies and department stores.

-Halloween Flower Arrangement, Spain
+Halloween Celebration, Spain

 It is nothing but a celebration in remembrance of the dead that occurs annually on the evening of October 31.
 Generally, it is celebrated on the evening before All Saints' Day, also referred to as All Hallows' Day.
 Saints have historically been known as hallows, derived from the Old English word hālig and related to the German word Heilig, meaning holy.
 As a part of the tradition, people visit the graves of deceased relatives during this time.
-Celebrating Halloween include costume parties where people dress as witches, ghosts, and animal figures associated with Halloween, or as fictitious characters from horror films, television shows or books.
+Celebrating Halloween includes costume parties where people dress as witches, ghosts, and animal figures associated with Halloween, or as fictitious characters from horror films, television shows or books.
 Costume parties are often held at people’s residences, a hired venue, or venues that are supposedly haunted.